pieflicker/sous_chef/README.md

 get it to a live version.
 Ideally very quickly.
 Must.Stop.Feature.Creep!

 first
-1 - recipes, listing and add <-- All functionally complete.
-Now adding some graphics (icons, header).
+1 - recipes, listing and add, upload photos, categories <-- All functionally complete.
+Need to add the rest of the category icons though.

-	Category tagging is the main new feature being implemented now (before adding photos, as that means needing HDD space) .
+next up?

-soon
+2 - Search
-2 - Tagging by ingredient, searching, groups,
+ - Tagging by ingredient,

-3 - adding photos
+ - Groups (this might be much later/never, it's an idea for monetization and sharing recipes between several people)

 maybe, we'll see.
 4 -  ratings difficulty tags, search by ingredient